- Please send an e-mail to [email protected]

 74 per cent of the 320 CEOs surveyed by the Association of American Colleges and Universities in 2013, recommended a Liberal Studies education for a more creative and dynamic workplace.

 UPES’ curriculum framework is holistic in its overall structure and yet focuses on the individual need of the student to discover, experience, explore and challenge.
 Along with the core subject, students have the option to choose from subject-focused specialisations.
-They are also allowed to choose minor/exploratory subject from other schools at UPES that are: School of Engineering, School of Computer Science, School of Law, School of Business, School of Health Sciences, School of Design, School of Modern Media, and School of Liberal Studies.
+They are also allowed to choose minor/exploratory subjects from other schools at UPES that are: School of Advanced Engineering, School of Computer Science, School of Law, School of Business, School of Health Sciences, School of Design, School of Modern Media, and School of Liberal Studies.

 Overall Students placed in 2021-22*